 Likewise, these tips make for a well-rounded training regime that incorporates focus, new skills, and positive behavior.
 Consider working on tricks such as, “Leave it”, as a puppy, and will make this behavior much easier to tackle as an adult dog.

 Puppies are naturally food motivated.
 Consider incorporating treats into your training, especially while using enrichment toys and tricks.
 Additionally, hand-feeding is another good way to combat reactivity and solidify your bond together.

-The importance of the human + pet bond
+5. Establishing the human + pet bond

 Most importantly, the human and pet bond is the most essential puppy training tip.
 Do make sure this is central to any training regime.
 By taking the time to spend quality time with your puppy, training or not, it further solidifies your bond together.